Admission to OCSE

-In accordance with the requirements of Catalogs 134 to the present, all students, both incoming and transfer, are initially classified as MASL and must be promoted to MASE before registering for Junior/Senior level engineering classes.
+In accordance with the requirements of Catalogs 134 to the present, all students, both incoming and transfer, are initially classified as OCSL and must be promoted to OCSE before registering for Junior/Senior level engineering classes.

 As written in the catalog:

-Incoming Freshman Students who meet the University and college entrance requirements enter the Maritime Systems Engineering program with a lower-division classification (MASL), as do transfer students, regardless of the number of transfer hours.
-Enrollment in junior- and senior-level engineering courses is restricted to students who have been moved from that lower division (MASL) into the MASE major degree sequence.
+Incoming Freshman Students who meet the University and college entrance requirements enter the Offshore & Coastal System Engineering program with a lower-division classification (OCSL), as do transfer students, regardless of the number of transfer hours.
+Enrollment in junior- and senior-level engineering courses is restricted to students who have been moved from that lower division (OCSL) into the OCSE major degree sequence.
 Admission to the major degree sequence requires that the student be in good academic standing and

 (1) have earned a C or better in all CBK courses (refer to catalog) and in MASE 221 (Engineering Mechanics: Statics);

-(2) have received credit for ENGR 111 (Foundations of Engineering I) and 112 (Foundations of Engineering II), PHYS 208 (Electricity and Optics) and 218 (Mechanics), MASE 221 (Engineering Mechanics: Statics), MATH 151 (Engineering Mathematics I), 152 (Engineering Mathematics II) and 251 (Engineering Mathematics III) and MASE 100 (Intro. to Offshore and Coastal Engineering), and
+(2) have received credit for ENGR 111 (Foundations of Engineering I) and 112 (Foundations of Engineering II), PHYS 208 (Electricity and Optics) and 218 (Mechanics), MASE 221 (Engineering Mechanics: Statics), MATH 151 (Engineering Mathematics I), 152 (Engineering Mathematics II) and 251 (Engineering Mathematics III) and MASE 100 (Intro. to Offshore and Coastal Engineering) (depending on the catalog the student came in under), and

 Submit a Change of Curriculum form (http://www.tamug.edu/admrc/NoShow/Forms.html) to your Advisor.

-The student will then be notified of decision for acceptance into the MASE program.
+The student will then be notified of decision for acceptance into the OCSE program.